Devlogs go here!

 Other favorite current/past projects?

 "Right now, I’m working on a game called Encryption Fantasy!
-It’s a cyberpunk top-down shooter about two loser girls who take down a megacorporation."
+It’s a cyberpunk top-down shooter about two loser girls who take down a megacorporation."check out the webgl build here

 What inspires you?